 Foot pain is often a sign of something more serious.
 In fact, it is one of the signs that your foot might be suffering from an injury.
 If you have this problem, it may be time to talk to your doctor.
+If you are wanting to do some research before this, websites like Rolling Paper are great for finding related articles and learning more about your symptoms.
 There are some things you should first know, though, as you begin your journey of finding the best treatment for your condition.

 Why is foot pain debilitating?
 Foot pain can be chronic or acute.
 Acute pain usually happens when you take a spill or when your foot gets broken or cut.
 Chronic foot pain, on the other hand, is caused by an injury to the foot.
 Both conditions can be debilitating if they last longer than a week or two.
 Imagine not being able to walk normally and feeling pain with every step.

 In this article, you’ll learn the most common causes of foot pain.

 Foot pain can be caused by a variety of conditions including bone spurs.
 Bone spurs are also called pododermatitis and are caused by bacteria that live in the foot on the outer side and beneath the skin and on the bones of the feet.
 It can be caused by shoes that do not fit properly or by overuse and/or injury to the bones and muscles of the foot.
 Heel spurs can be extremely painful.
 If surgery is not yet an option, consider Protalus insoles as these can help to reduce some of the problems and symptoms you experience.

 Pododermatitis is a chronic condition that causes inflammation in the skin of the toes and the surrounding area.
 There can also be redness or swelling of the skin in the affected area.
 This can become worse with time, causing discomfort and pain.
 If foot pain is too intense, consider to get your bone spurs removed in Idaho Falls.